mattermost/docs/source/deployment/sso-saml.rst

 - **Single sign-on.** Users can sign-in to Mattermost with their SAML credentials.
 - **Centralized identity management.** Mattermost accounts automatically pull user attributes from SAML upon login, such as full name, email, and username.
-- **Automatic account creation.** Mattermost user accounts are automatically created the first time a user signs in with their SAML credentials on the Mattermost server.
+- **Automatic account provisioning.** Mattermost user accounts are automatically created the first time a user signs in with their SAML credentials on the Mattermost server.
 - **Sync groups to predefined roles in Mattermost.** Assign team and channel roles to groups via LDAP Group Sync.
-- **Compliance alignment.** Manage Administrator access to Mattermost in the System Console using SAML attributes.
+- **Compliance alignment with administrator management.** Manage Administrator access to Mattermost in the System Console using SAML attributes.

 SAML Single sign-on itself does not support periodic updates of user attributes nor automatic deprovisioning.
 However, SAML with AD/LDAP sync can be configured to support these use cases.